iohkedu-Mn2020/haskell-2020/docs/how-to-publish-to-students.md

-# How to publish to information for students
+# How to publish to the students repo

 ## Summary